Table of Contents

 These were some of the important difference between replication and transcription.

 DNA replication is the process in which a double-stranded DNA molecule splits into two identical daughter strands.
 That is why during cell division, each daughter cell contains the same genetic information as the parent cell.
 The main enzyme responsible for DNA replication is DNA polymerase.
 It adds new nucleotides to each strand.

 Transcription is the conversion of DNA molecules into RNA.
 RNA polymerase uses one of the DNA strands as a template to synthesise a complementary RNA molecule.
 The RNA molecule that is synthesised is known as the transcript

 Also Read: DNA Structure

-Both DNA replication and Transcription involve the generation of a new copy of the DNA in a cell.
-DNA transcription is involved in replicating the DNA into RNA, while the DNA replication makes another copy of DNA.
-Both the process is involved in the production of new nucleic acids- DNA or RNA.
-The newly produced nucleic acids have some similarities but vary in their functions. i.e one involved in cell division and the other is involved in gene expression.
+Both DNA Replication and Transcription involve the generation of a new copy of the DNA in a cell.
+DNA transcription is involved in replicating the DNA into RNA, while DNA replication makes another copy of DNA.
+Both processes are involved in the production of new nucleic acids- DNA or RNA.
+The newly produced nucleic acids have some similarities but vary in their functions. i.e. one is involved in cell division and the other is involved in gene expression.